this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - pressure_units
      - yield strength units (String)

-This function calculates the tensile capacity of drillpipe.
+This function calculates the tensile capacity of the drillpipe.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of yield strength units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a dictionary with three sub-dictionaries of different drill pipe grades:

    * - "new_pipe" which is a dictionary of different weight units and values, to see the range of weight units returned see the example code below or the Weight units section under General Conversions.
    * - "premium" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.